bnoordhuis/node-buffertools/README.md

 ### Buffer.compare(buffer|string)

 Lexicographically compare two buffers.
-Returns a number smaller than 1 if a < b, zero if a == b or a number larger than 1 if a > b.
+Returns a number less than zero if a < b, zero if a == b or greater than zero if a > b.

 Buffers are considered equal when they are of the same length and contain the same binary data.